Jesse-McDonald/Mark-Recal/README.md

 ## Install
 1. download `installMarkRecal.sh` and put it anywhere
 2. make it executable (`chmod +x installMarkRecal.sh`)
-3. add `source pathto/installMarkRecal.sh` in `./bashrc` or your prefered configuration
+3. add `source pathto/installMarkRecal.sh` in `.bashrc` or your prefered configuration